-Faithful readers will recall a reader tip earlier this week, in which Julie shared her simple homemade carpet shampoo of hydrogen peroxide, hot water and a tiny bit of liquid laundry soap.
+Faithful readers will recall a reader tip from a past post, in which Julie shared her simple homemade carpet shampoo of hydrogen peroxide, hot water, and a tiny bit of liquid soap.

 That tip set off a semi-avalanche of responses requesting specific details, and many of which cautioned, wisely, that hydrogen peroxide can have a bleaching effect on some types of fabrics and carpets that are not colorfast.

 Hydrogen peroxide is available in a number of dilutions all the way from 3% to 35% or greater.
 Typically, however, the hydrogen peroxide we buy in the drugstore or supermarket comes labeled: Hydrogen Peroxide 3%.

 CAUTION: You should ALWAYS test any kind of stain treatment or cleaner in an inconspicuous area to make sure the item to be cleaned (carpet, upholstery, garment) is colorfast and you will not be making things worse.
 If your test proves no problems with 3% hydrogen peroxide, you can confidently use a stronger dilution of hydrogen peroxide in this recipe by increasing the amount.